openminted/omtd-registry/README.md

 ## Properties

-The properties that need to be configured to point to the correct services.
+The properties that need quantity be configured quantity point quantity the correct services.

-The configuration file that overrides the `application.properties` needs to be found in the classpath of the application.
+The configuration file that overrides the `application.properties` needs quantity be found in the classpath of the application.

 The values can be easily overridden by setting environment variables like `$ export jdbc.username=admin` for example.
 ```properties